 To prevent relapses:

-Although animals are sicker with the acute disease, it is generally easier to achieve a complete cure than with the chronic disease.
+Although animals are sicker with acute disease, it is generally easier to achieve a complete cure than chronic disease.

-The chronic disease is difficult to cure.
+Chronic disease is challenging to cure.
 Dogs with chronic prostatitis are more likely to have continued problems despite therapy.